 Infected dogs should be isolated to prevent the spread of this highly infectious disease.
 Veterinary attention should be sought and infected dogs should not be exercised as permanent lung damage could be caused.

-Live virus vaccines given intra-nasal (into the greyhound's nose) or oral vaccines (into the mouth) work quickly to build up immunity to kennel cough.
-They are preferred over the injectable kennel cough vaccines, which need a booster after 2 - 3 weeks.
+Live virus vaccines given intra-nasally (into the greyhound's nose) or oral vaccines (into the mouth) work quickly to build up immunity to kennel cough.
+They are preferred over the injectable kennel cough vaccines, which need a booster after 2-3 weeks.

-Leptospirosis vaccination

-In recent months, an increasing number of Leptospirosis cases have been reported in dogs in NSW.
+LEPTOSPIROSIS VACCINATION

 Leptospirosis is a bacterial infection which may result in illness and in some cases can be fatal.

-Dogs in NSW are not typically vaccinated against Leptospirosis, however given the recent rise in cases of this disease, the Commission encourages participants to vaccinate their dogs as a preventative measure.
+Dogs in NSW are not typically vaccinated against Leptospirosis, but the Commission encourages participants to vaccinate their greyhounds as a preventative measure.

 Two vaccinations are required, 2-4 weeks apart.
 Leptospirosis vaccinations may be administered in combination with C3 and kennel cough vaccines.

 Vaccination given at 10-16 weeks, or at future vaccination, with a booster given 2-4 weeks later.
-Provides protection against C5 and:

-- Leptospira copenhageni (Leptospirosis) - Corona virus
+Provides protection against C5 and both Leptospira copenhageni (Leptospirosis) and Coronavirus.